cuba-platform/masquerade/README.md

     welcomeLabel.shouldHave(text('Welcome to CUBA!'))

+## How to work with the Selenide elements

+If the component does not have the _cuba-id_ parameter you can use the ```@FindBy``` annotation.
+This annotation has a list of optional parameters, like _name_, _className_, _id_ and so on, which helps to identify the component.

+    @FindBy(className = "c-login-caption")
+    public Label welcomeLabelTest;

+Also using this annotation you can define SelenideElement type for the attribute instead of the types, provides by masquerade.
+After that, you can use all test methods provided by Selenide.
+The name of the attribute can be any.

+    import com.codeborne.selenide.SelenideElement;

+    @FindBy(className = "c-login-caption")
+    public SelenideElement welcomeLabelTest;

+Another way to define the SelenideElement type attribute is using the ```@Wire``` annotation.
+You can write the SelenideElement type instead of masquerade types, but the name of the attribute should correspond to the _cuba-id_ attribute of a DOM element that corresponds to the UI component.

+    @Wire
+    public SelenideElement loginField;

+The third way to work with the Selenide elements is to use ```getDelegate()``` method.
+This method returns the SelenideElement type component.
+After that you can use all test methods provided by Selenide.

+    loginWindow.getDelegate().exists()
 ## Useful tips for the Groovy tests

 There are some useful tips for those who use Groovy to write the tests.